 The State University of New York and the Research Foundation for SUNY announced the first round of funding for projects supported by the SUNY Networks of Excellence.
 The RF awarded $778,000 to 19 projects involving 14 campuses as part of the “SUNY 4E” Network, which fosters collaborative research in the areas of energy, the environment, economics, and education.

-In alignment with SUNY 4E (Energy, Environment, Economics, and Education) Network of Excellence’s vision to bring together faculty across SUNY for collaborative research, SUNY Fredonia, SUNY New Paltz, and Jamestown Community College (JCC) proposed to establish partnerships with middle school social studies teachers across the Southern Tier to focus on research-based learning and writing related to energy production and smart buildings.
+In alignment with SUNY 4E (Energy, Environment, Economics, and Education) Network of Excellence’s vision to bring together faculty across SUNY for collaborative research, SUNY Fredonia, SUNY New Paltz, and Jamestown Com-munity College proposed to establish partnerships with middle school social studies teachers across the South-ern Tier to focus on re-search-based learning and writing related to energy production and smart buildings.

 “The Networks of Excellence connect SUNY’s brightest student and faculty scientists with new York’s private sector experts, as well as national labs, to support the commercialization of our most promising and effective strategies,” said Governor Andrew M. Cuomo.
 “By sharing knowledge, facilities, and ideas in these critical areas of research, the networks are driving innovation, economic opportunity, and job growth across the state.”

 “Today’s awards are an exciting glimpse at what’s to come from the five SUNY Networks of Excellence,” said SUNY Chancellor Nancy L. Zimpher.
 “From the purification of drinking water to the assessment of homeland security, SUNY and its partners across the state are increasing sustainability in our communities and improving the quality of life in New York State.
 Congratulations to all of the partners receiving this support.”